matijaoe/utilipea/docs/get-started.md

 # Get Started

-You made a wise choice, my friend.
+You made a wise choice.
 Let's get started.

 ## Installation

-Getting toolip into your project
+Getting utilipea into your project

 ### pnpm
 ```bash